quarkusio/quarkus-web-lab/3-comments/README.md

 If you haven't, complete the [CMS part](../1-cms) and [Blog part](../2-blog) before this.

-The comments microservice will allow users to comment on blog entries.
-We will build a Microfrontend component to be added to the bottom of a blog entry.
-This component will allow users to comment and also display all existing comments.
-We will allow writing a comment using Markdown.
+The comments microservice will allow users to comment and also display all existing comments on blog entries.
+We will build a component to be added to the in a blog post.
+All together this is a full-stack microservice.

 ![screenshot](screenshot.png)

 ### Get the initial app

-We don't start from scratch.
-The directory which contains this README also contains the _initial version_ of the app.
+Again, we won't start from scratch, the directory which contains this README also contains the _initial version_ of the app.

 Open a new tab in your terminal in the project root (and keep the CMS and Blog running):